pbowlin/FunWithMazes/README.md

 - Wilson's Maze - Unbiased.
 Has a good mix of long and short paths.
 - Custom Maze - You can read in custom mazes from images.
 See custom maze section below.

-Each of the above algorithms generates a simple maze, meaning that from any point in the maze there is exactly 1 path to any other point in the maze.
+Each of the first 3 algorithms generates a simple maze, meaning that from any point in the maze there is exactly 1 path to any other point in the maze.
 As such, there are no loops, there is only 1 solution to the maze, and obviously that solution is also the shortest path through the maze.
+Custom mazes are not restricted to simple mazes.

 ### Custom Maze Generation
 If you'd like you can read in mazes from image files for use with the program.
 There are two types of mazes you can read in: